 21 Mar How to Build a Modern Marketing Team

 It is often said that a modern marketing team should eat, sleep and breathe “growth.”
+You know what?
 I couldn’t agree more.
-There is no other way to put it if you’re looking to either join a successful and modern “growth” team or build one.
+There is no other way to put it if you want to either join a successful and modern “growth” team or build one.
 Injecting growth into your veins is a must.

-Okay, so maybe I’m a little over the top here, but as a growth strategist and practitioner, you’ve got to love “figuring out” which levers to push and pull to extract a favorable outcome.
+Okay, so maybe I’m a little over the top here, but as a growth strategist and practitioner, I love the “figuring out” stage, finding which levers to push and pull to extract a favorable outcome.
 For me, I love sinking my teeth into difficult problems, leveraging data to glean insights and figuring out what makes a consumer tick.
-And ultimately, I dig and dig to uncover what their pathway to purchase looks like behind-the-scenes.
-I’m fascinated by how buyers think, how they feel, and what they do.
+I dig and dig to uncover what their pathway to purchase looks like behind-the-scenes.
+I’m fascinated by it all — how buyers think, how they feel, and what they do.
 I’m in perma-research mode.
 It never stops.

 Yeah, I know – I need a life but that’s the type of mindset today’s marketers need.

-So, as I sit here sipping my black tea this morning – a delightful infusion of all sorts of wonderful spices like cardamon, cloves, cinnamon, and nutmeg – I couldn’t help to think about a Fortune 50 growth assignment that is absorbing my every thought.
+As I sit here sipping my black tea this morning – a delightful infusion of all sorts of wonderful spices like cardamon, cloves, cinnamon, and nutmeg – I can’t help relating this fine cup with a Fortune 50 growth assignment that is absorbing my every thought.
 I know the analogy might seem like a non-sequitur, but stick with me here.
-All those spices combined make up a delightful sipping experience by early morning.
+All these spices combined make up a delightful sipping experience by early morning.
 And I indulge in discovering the same combination of individual parts as I think about this project.
 Both the tea and what will be the result of this project work because of the part and parcel unique to the whole.

 Although fun to ideate on how to pull together the right ingredients for that same type of blend in your organization, the process requires a little finesse.
 Make the wrong blend, and you’ll create a drink (or company) no consumer will enjoy.
 On the other hand, the perfect combination can lead to an experience that makes consumers come back time and again with an insatiable craving for more, more, and more.

 Within this particular growth assignment, I’m focused on building models which support the core initiative: acquire new members and increase member retention?
 Is it the idea?
 The product?
 The vision?
 The pain point?
 Sure, all of those components are critical to growth, but I’d argue that at the base of any growth model – rapid or incremental – is the quality of your people.
 Your team.
 The road to success boils down to how vested, driven and strategic your people assets are.
 Period.
 End of story.